SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 The pair got up and trotted to the couch, Rainbow sat down first, while Fluttershy took the opportunity to sit really close to Rainbow.

-Both ponies blushed from the close proximity to each other.
+Both ponies blushed from the proximity to each other.

 *This is it, Fluttershy.*